ninascarpelli/ninascarpelli.github.io/MotifAnalysisComplete.md

 and some functions to make life easier when tasks are repetitive

 1. First function is ```getDataPath``` that wasn't me who did it.
 This is so we can have the path to the parent folder that we will be working on without having to type the full path all the time.
 Best practice, according to Anthony (who is always trying to make me learn them) is to have absolute paths whenever possible.
-Also, create functions whenevee you have to copy and paste lines of code more than...
+Also, create functions whenever you have to copy and paste lines of code more than...
 3 times?

 ```
 getDataPath <- function (...) {